AnupriyaSingh04/PRODIGY_DS_03/README.md

-# Data Science Internship Task 3
+# Data Science Project : Purchase Prediction Model

 Welcome to the repository for my internship task submission for Prodigy Infotech!
 In this project, I developed machine learning models to predict whether clients will subscribe to a term deposit based on demographic and behavioral data from direct marketing campaigns conducted by a Portuguese banking institution.